Hoffee-Toffee/Troll-Toll-Calculator/README.md

 ### Stretch

-As registered troll toll operator user should be able to:
+Allow a registered troll toll operator user to:

 - Log in to their account set up using auth
 - Save their favourite bridges